- Home

-If your DVD player, projector or other video equipment does not respond to the power button at all, or powers on for a moment and immediately shuts off, the fault is usually the standby power supply, the main fuse, or failing capacitors.
-At the SATER service centre on Silmaču iela 6 we have been repairing video equipment power supplies since 1993.
+If your DVD player, home cinema system or other video equipment does not respond to the power button at all, or powers on for a moment and immediately shuts off, the fault is usually the standby power supply, the main fuse, or failing capacitors.
+Bring the device in and we will open the power supply and show you which stage has failed.

-Failure to turn on is one of the most common problems we encounter at our service centre.
+Failure to turn on is one of the most common problems we encounter day to day.
 The root cause usually sits in the power supply — the standby section provides the 3.3V or 5V rail that keeps the microprocessor and IR receiver alive.
 If that section has failed, the device responds to neither the button nor the remote — it is effectively dead.
 The second common fault is the main line fuse: after a lightning strike or mains surge it blows, leaving the device completely without power.
 The third scenario is capacitor ageing — electrolytic capacitors in the power supply swell or lose capacitance after 5–8 years, and the supply can no longer deliver stable voltage.
-In projectors, overheating protection can also be the culprit: if the fan is blocked by dust or the thermistor has failed, the protection circuit prevents the projector from starting in order to safeguard the lamp and optics.
+On home cinema systems with a built-in amplifier (Panasonic SC-BTT, Samsung HT-J, Sony DAV) the amplifier protection circuit can also trip — if one speaker channel is shorted or an output transistor has blown, the system refuses to start and the PROTECT indicator lights up.
 Yet another possibility is a faulty power button board — the button physically fails to send the signal to the main board.
-SATER has been at Silmaču iela 6 for more than 30 years, and power supply repair is one of our everyday core tasks.
 Bring the device in and we will identify the cause with no obligation.

 Likely causes